orbazm/NORDOpenVPNCLI/README.md

 Cli selection menu for NORDVPN using openvpn

 Quick and dirty bash script to swap openvpn configs with nord config files.
+Must have credentials saved to file for openvpn to read to; default NORDVpn config files use interactive auth.

 Script does the following actions:
   -Pull server stats from NORD API